AndreyTomsk/StepvoiceRecorder/README.md

 * [TinyXML-2](http://www.grinninglizard.com/tinyxml2/)

 Please note that BASS license is free for non-commercial use.
-LAME library is distributed as DLL, in *bin* folder.
+LAME library is precompiled, located in *bin* folder.